claudia1462656918/MSiA-Value-Chain-Project/README.md

 ## Running the application
 ### 1. Set up environment

 The `requirements.txt` file contains the packages required to run the model code.
+We need to change the path to the main repository before installing the requirement.txt.
 An environment can be set up in two ways.
 See bottom of README for exploratory data analysis environment setup.

 #### With `virtualenv`